rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-4.png %})

 This method handles a decent amount of complicated work.
-First, it pulls the more complete Block Device Mappings including the Cinder Target information and uses that information to set up attachments for the volumes within the _volume/_API_..
+First, it pulls the more complete Block Device Mappings including the Cinder Target information and uses that information to set up attachments for the volumes within the \_volume\_API.
 It then pulls networking information again, and it passes the data into the driver's version of this method (`pre_live_migration`) to handle the heavy work.
-The result of the driver's *pre_live_migration* call is saved as *migrate_data*.
-Once completed, execution moves on and sets up any needed networks on the host machine and sets up the filtering rules before returning *migrate_data*.
+The result of the driver's *pre\_live\_migration* call is saved as *migrate\_data*.
+Once completed, execution moves on and sets up any needed networks on the host machine and sets up the filtering rules before returning *migrate\_data*.
 The following code has been significantly trimmed for clarity.
-Notice that *migrate_data* is passed and overridden, and that the code is running on the destination.
+Notice that *migrate\_data* is passed and overridden, and that the code is running on the destination.

 *nova.compute.manager.pre\_live\_migration* ->
 {% highlight python %}